boivie/lovebeat/README.md

     The service will change state into WARNING or ERROR when the timeouts have expired.
 Both timeouts are optional.

-    The timeouts can also be automatically calculated based on the frequency of the heartbeats.
-The algorithm is currently quite basic - when it has gathered at least 6 samples, it will take the median time between the heartbeats and add an additional 50%.
-So if the hearbeats are generated every ten seconds, the timeout will be set to 15.
-Please see the examples below for details.

   * *view*
     A view shows a filtered subset of your services.
 You specify a regular expression and all services whose identifiers match this regexp will be part of the view.